10 tips on how to become more socially responsible in the natural ingredients for cosmetics sector

 Women play a particularly important role in the production and harvesting of natural ingredients for cosmetics.
 In many cases, however, there are significant differences in the power, income and involvement of women and men, as well as in the terms and conditions under which they work.
 To resolve such imbalances, it is advisable to go into the communities in order to develop a better understanding of the power dynamics and to investigate the possibility of constructive dialogue concerning the empowerment of women and people of lower status.
 For more ideas on how to strengthen your approach to gender-related workplace issues, consult the ILO document on Gender Diversity Journey.

-- Identify potential sources of discrimination and inequality along your supply chain.
+- Spot possible sources of discrimination and inequality in your supply chain.

-- Conduct a review of your current policies and practices to combat discrimination, including supplier selection and pay.
+- Take a look at your current policies and practices to fight discrimination, including supplier selection and pay.

-- Develop a diversity, equity and inclusion (DEI) policy that outlines your commitment to minimising discrimination and inequality in all aspects of your business.
+- Develop a diversity, equity and inclusion (DEI) policy that describes how you plan to deal with discrimination and inequality in all aspects of your business.

-- Ensure that your employees are aware of and trained in the DEI policy, in addition to ensuring its consistent enforcement.
+- Make sure that your employees are aware of and trained in the DEI policy, and make sure that it is applied consistently.

-- Establish reporting mechanisms for tracking progress towards DEI goals, and analyse this regularly to identify areas for improvement.
+- Create reporting mechanisms to track progress towards your DEI goals and analyse this data regularly to identify areas for improvement.

-- Build partnerships with local suppliers to ensure that their needs and perspectives are incorporated into all agreements.
+- Build partnerships with local suppliers to make sure that their needs and perspectives are taken into account in all your agreements.

-- Conduct regular surveys and focus groups with employees to gather feedback on the effectiveness of the DEI initiatives.
+- Run regular surveys and focus groups with employees to collect feedback on your DEI activities and their effectiveness.

-- Establish a safe and inclusive workplace culture in which all employees feel valued and supported.
+- Set up a safe, inclusive workplace culture in which all employees feel valued and supported.

-- Ensure that your marketing and branding efforts are inclusive and representative of diverse cultures and backgrounds.
+- Make sure that your marketing and branding activities are inclusive and representative of diverse cultures and backgrounds.

-- Continuously review and update the DEI policy to ensure that it remains relevant and effective in addressing discrimination.
+- Continuously review and update your DEI policy to make sure that it stays relevant and effective.

 In your efforts to treat everyone fairly and equally, it is important to understand the difference between equality and equity.
 Equality refers to treating everyone the same way regardless of their needs or circumstances.
 In contrast, equity concerns fairness.
 People have different needs, and you should be flexible in offering people what they need in order to perform their jobs equally.
 It entails levelling the playing field by providing additional support to people who may need it more than others.
 A visual representation is presented in Figure 3.